-Out-of-State - describes the part of the HealthSelect Plan that is available to Participants whose eligibility county is outside the Plan Service Area or who are Retirees 65 years of age or over and their Dependents.
+Out-of-State - describes the part of the HealthSelect Plan that is available to Participants whose eligibility county is outside of Texas or who are Retirees 65 years of age or over and their Dependents.

 Outpatient - a Participant who has been treated at a Hospital or Facility for other than Inpatient treatment.